oban-bg/oban/README.md

 ```

 If you are running tests (which you should be) you'll want to disable plugins,
-enqueuing scheduled jobs and job dispatching altogether when testing:
+enqueueing scheduled jobs and job dispatching altogether when testing:

 ```elixir
 # config/test.exs